chaoxW/API_BDD_Demo_Intel471/README.md

 # 2. Automation tests folder structure
 - ## REST Assured, Cucumber, Java, Gradle to build the automation test framework
-- ## we can also evaluate Postman, katalon, Karate to build the automation test framework depends on the requirments from the product.
+- ## We can also evaluate Postman, katalon, Karate to build the automation test framework depends on the requirments from the product.

 #### Run `build.gradle` from IDE Java
 #### Run test with `DemoRestAPITest.feature`